Bauhaus Foundation Tel Aviv

-The Bauhaus Foundation in Tel Aviv, Israel, has a private museum on the ground floor of a building built in the International Style in 1934, located on 21 Bialik Street.
+The Bauhaus Foundation, Tel Aviv is a private, non-profit museum and research center in Tel Aviv, Israel dedicated to the conservation, study and display of Bauhaus architecture, design, and art.
+The foundation is located on 21 Bialik Street, adjacent to Bialik House and old Tel Aviv City Hall, in a building designed by Shlomo Gepstein in 1934.

 It is owned by American billionaire, businessperson, art collector and philanthropist Ronald Lauder.
-Initial project was led by Daniella Luxembourg.
+The initial project was led by Daniella Luxembourg.

 The display area of 120 m2 contains furniture and belongings related to the Bauhaus movement of the 1920s and 1930s, as well as exhibitions about the International Style.
 Objects and furniture designed by Ludwig Mies van der Rohe, Marcel Breuer and Walter Gropius are included.
-The exhibits were loaned by private collections, mainly Lauder's own one.

 Admission

 Admission is free.
-The museum is open twice a week, on Wednesdays from 11a.m. to 5p.m. and on Fridays from 10a.m. to 2p.m.
+The museum is open four days a week, Wednesday through Saturday.